RFullum/DirtyLittleBassSynth/README.md

 ### S&H Distortion

 Sample & Hold distortion grabs sample values and holds them for an amount of time depending on the Pitch.
-With the Pitch fully clockwise, it's taking the sample values at the current frequency for minimal bitcrushing.
-Pitch fully counterclockwise essentaially creates a square wave at unison by taking a sample at a rate an octave down and holding it.
+With the Pitch fully clockwise, it's taking the sample values at the current frequency for minimal bit-crushing.
+Pitch fully-counterclockwise essentially creates a square wave at unison by taking a sample at a rate an octave down and holding it.
 In between is serious bit crushing.
 Dry/Wet blends with the main Osc, the Ring Mod, and the Freq Shift.